 Another unique feature of the ramen here is that the noodles are made fresh each day in the restaurant.
 The noodles are thin and have a wonderfully soft and chewy texture which makes it a rather unique experience.
 The ramen comes with a generous quantity of noodles but if you want more, just ask away; it’s totally free!

-The drinks menu is limited but the perfect match for the food.
+The drinks menu at Mr. Ramen San is limited but the perfect match for the food.
 You can choose from some great Japanese beers, cocktail draft beers or sake.
 For the non-alcohol drinkers, try the Japanese rice tea.
 While the hubby went for Sapporo draft beer (on tap), I went for a bottle of sake.
 The ice cold sake and the hot, delicious ramen was a match made in heaven.

 There is a small selection of side dishes but carefully thought of Japanese classics, all of which are easy on the palate preparing it for the ramen.
 It was a tad bit difficult to choose as all my favourites like Japanese gyoza and Edamame was on the menu, but the assorted Japanese mushrooms stood out.
 This is a cold side dish with an assortment of mushrooms cooked to perfection.
 My hubby who is not too fond of mushrooms loved it.
 A dainty looking dish with delicious texture and flavour, it worked as the perfect palate cleanser for the main meal.
 Totally recommended.